shreyvijayvargiya/Web-Code-Editor/README.md

 - Env configurations for dev and prod environment to make development a cakewalk
 - Performance optimisation by avoiding re-rendering of file structure

+For drag and drop functionality I'll personally prefer react dnd npm package because of large community.
+I've experience with react dnd and this is the demo project, I didn't get much time otherwise would have added drag drop also.

+Lastly, some code might be commented one because I was adding delete file/folder functionality along with a Dialog asking developer for confirmation to remove file/folder.